bathtubfulloftoast/DailyMan/README.md

 if you're running the script on the same machine as the immich server you should set this to ``http://localhost:2283`` or ``http://127.0.0.1:2283`` if you aren't running this script on the same machine its recommended to make this the same as the public url.

+public url is the link given for other people to see the image via immich this can be disabled if you dont want to share the link/make your instance public.

+however if you do want it to be public
-public url is the actual url discord is going to display THIS HAS TO BE A PUBLIC IP OR DOMAIN! discord cannot see ips such as ``192.168.0.*`` or ``10.0.0.*`` if you want to know how to do this refer to [the immich documentation](https://immich.app/docs/guides/remote-access/)
+IT HAS TO BE A PUBLIC IP OR DOMAIN! discord cannot see ips such as ``192.168.0.*`` or ``10.0.0.*`` if you want to know how to do this refer to [the immich documentation](https://immich.app/docs/guides/remote-access/)